hutchay/term-deposit-prediction/README.md

- 📊 Term Deposit Subscription Prediction – Bank Marketing Dataset
+## 📊 Term Deposit Subscription Prediction – Bank Marketing Dataset

 This project uses classification models to predict whether a customer will subscribe to a term deposit based on a variety of demographic and campaign-related factors.

 ## 🧠 Objective
-To build a predictive model using the Bank Marketing dataset (2015–2017) to support marketing decision-making.
+To build a predictive model using the Bank Marketing dataset (2015–2017) to support marketing decision-making through data-driven insights.

 ## 🛠️ Tools Used
 - Python